 Unfavorable conditions in the economy both in the United States and abroad may negatively affect the growth of our business and our results of operations.
-For example, macroeconomic events, including rising inflation, the U.S. Federal Reserve raising interest rates, disruptions in access to bank deposits or lending commitments due to bank failures, the Russia-Ukraine war and the COVID-19 pandemic, have led to economic uncertainty globally.
+For example, macroeconomic events, including changes in inflation, the U.S. Federal Reserve raising interest rates, disruptions in access to bank deposits or lending commitments due to bank failures, geopolitical tensions and the COVID-19 pandemic, have led to economic uncertainty globally.
 Historically, during periods of economic uncertainty and downturns, businesses may slow spending on information technology and manufacturing, which may impact our business and our customers' businesses.

 The effect of macroeconomic conditions may not be fully reflected in our results of operations until future periods.
 If, however, economic uncertainty increases or the global economy worsens, our business, financial condition and results of operations may be harmed.
-For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results.
+For further discussion of the potential impacts of macroeconomic events on our business, financial condition, and operating results, see the section titled "Risk Factors."